holoviz/holoviews/doc/user_guide/index.rst

 `Working with renderers and plots <Plots_and_Renderers.html>`_ Using the ``Renderer`` and ``Plot`` classes for access to the plotting machinery.

+`Using linked brushing to cross-filter complex datasets <Linked_Brushing.html>`_ Explains how to use the `link_selections` helper to cross-filter multiple elements.

 `Using Annotators to edit and label data <Annotators.html>`_ Explains how to use the `annotate` helper to edit and annotate elements with the help of drawing tools and editable tables.